Protecting Your Room/Apartment

 - Refrain from taking shortcuts.
 Walk where there are plenty of lights and traffic.

-- The Office of Campus Safety will provide escort service upon request.
-Take advantage
+- The University of Dallas Police Department will provide escort service upon request.

 - Don't accept rides from strangers.